jhf1203/jhf1203.github.io/README.md

 ________________________________________

-My goal in designing this website was to mimic my personal style of neutrality and minimalism, focusing instead on how aesthetics can be derived from function and fit.
+My goal in designing this website was to mimic my personal style of neutrality and minimalism, focusing on how aesthetics can be derived from function and fit.
 This allows for the site to be aesthetically pleasing and functional, yet minimal enough to ensure that the portfolio work takes center stage.
 It is something that I created as a homework assignment, but my intent for this will be for it to function as my actual portfolio as I continue to complete class projects.

 - Jim